blaizot/ramses-tutorials/doc/source/Setup/conda-setup.md

 ## Installing compilers and python packages

-In order to install all packages that are required by the turorials, open a new terminal and type the following commands in your rascas-tutorials directory:
+In order to install all packages that are required by the turorials, open a new terminal and type the following commands in your ramses-tutorials directory:
 ```
 cd doc/source/Setup
 conda update -n base conda